 Breadcrumb

-Amal Clooney is a Professor of Practice in International Law at the Blavatnik School of Government.
+Amal Clooney is a Visiting Professor of Practice in International Law at the Blavatnik School of Government and a Senior Fellow at the Oxford Institute of Technology and Justice, a institute she co-founded to harness the power of AI to increase access to justice.
 Amal is one of the leading human rights lawyers in the world.
 She is a preeminent advocate for genocide survivors, political prisoners and wrongfully detained journalists.
 Her contributions have been recognised by the Committee to Protect Journalists, the American Society of International Law, the Reporters Committee for Freedom of the Press, the Simon Wiesenthal Center, the United Nations, the World Economic Forum, the Kings Trust and Time Magazine.
-Most recently, in 2024, she won the Legal 500 Award for international lawyer of the year.
+In 2024, she won the Legal 500 Award for international lawyer of the year.

-Amal’s practice has included representing victims of sexual violence in the first trials in which ISIS members have been convicted of genocide and crimes against humanity.
-She represents over 800 ISIS victims in the first case in a US court seeking to hold ISIS financiers responsible for supporting the terror group.
-She has represented Armenia in a case involving the Armenian genocide and was counsel to over 100 victims of crimes against humanity in Darfur, Sudan, at the International Criminal Court.
+Amal frequently represents victims of mass atrocities, including genocide and sexual violence.
+She has represented victims in the only trials in the world that have resulted in convictions of ISIS members for genocide or crimes against humanity.
+And she represented victims in the only trial that has resulted in a conviction for crimes against humanity in Darfur.
+She represents over 800 ISIS victims in the first case in a U.S. court seeking to hold ISIS financiers responsible for supporting the terror group.
+She has represented Armenia in a case involving the Armenian genocide.
 In 2022, Amal led a Legal Task Force that advised the government of Ukraine on legal avenues to secure accountability for war crimes and compensation for victims in Ukraine.

-In 2016, Amal co-founded the Clooney Foundation for Justice, which provides free legal aid in defence of free speech and women’s rights in over 40 countries.
-Its work has led to dozens of journalists being set free and thousands of women receiving free legal support to defend their rights, including their rights to freedom from abuse, economic discrimination and child marriage.
+Amal co-founded the Clooney Foundation for Justice, which provides free legal aid in defence of free speech and women’s rights in over 40 countries.
+Its work has led to dozens of journalists being set free and thousands of women receiving free legal support to defend their rights, including their rights to freedom from be free from child marriage, violence and economic discrimination.
 In 2022, the Foundation partnered with the Obama Foundation’s Girls Opportunity Alliance and Melinda French Gates to advance gender equality and reduce levels of child marriage worldwide.
 The Foundation also provides a fellowship program to help young women lawyers across Africa launch careers in human rights.

 Amal holds law degrees from Oxford University and New York University School of Law and prior to joining the London bar, she practiced as a litigation attorney at Sullivan & Cromwell LLP in New York.